drshahizan/Python-big-data/assignment/ass7/hpdp/WATERMILON/comparison.md

 Although Modin is compatible with Pandas, new users may encounter a learning curve, particularly if they are unfamiliar with distributed computing concepts.

-2. Expenses for Tiny Datasets:
+2. Overhead for Small Datasets:

 Modin's advantages are greatest when applied to sizable datasets.
 The overhead of parallelization may not yield as noticeable performance gains as using Pandas directly for smaller datasets that fit comfortably in memory.